It should be noted that liquid sandpaper is really a colloquial term since you do not actually “sand” with the product.

 This is especially true if you need to paint a surface that needs to be prepared quickly and easily.

-Understanding the differences starts with a definition of what regular and liquid sandpaper is, how liquid sandpaper is used, and the situations in which liquid sandpaper is superior compared to regular sandpaper.
+Understanding the differences in detail starts with a definition of what regular and liquid sandpaper is, how liquid sandpaper is used, and the situations in which liquid sandpaper is superior compared to regular sandpaper.

-Standard sandpaper has been used for many decades to smooth wooden surfaces.
+Standard sandpaper (paper-like abrasive material) has been used for many decades to smooth wooden surfaces.

 Sanding by hand helps you smooth out the small cracks and depressions that sanding with a tool will miss, but it is also considerably more difficult and labor-intensive.